 1996: ATAC begins operations.

-- Air Vectors – The SAAB 35 Draken.
-Like the Avro Arrow, far ahead of its time.
+* Air Vectors – The SAAB 35 Draken.
+Like the Avro Arrow, it was far ahead of its time.
 Unlike the Arrow, its government stuck with it and the plane became a long-serving success.
 Austria’s Drakens were the last planes in front line service; they retired in 2005.